taocpp/json/doc/Events-Interface.md

 ## Convenience Functions

-Functions that combine the similarly named Events producer from above with an Events consumer to return a corresponding Value.
+Functions that combine the similarly named Events Producer from above with an Events Consumer to return a corresponding Value.

 **The common namespace prefix `tao::json::` is omitted.**